AI-driven user testing, video insights, plus seamless app distribution and expert resources—discover Centercode 10x.

 10. Badly-managed incentives

-These mistakes can be avoided with some careful planning and best practices.
-There’s much too much to cover here, but for advice on handling specific challenges, check out our beta tips series, resource library, or request a free beta plan consultation.
+These common beta test mistakes can be avoided with thoughtful planning and current best practices.
+Explore our beta tips series, resource library, or request a free beta plan consultation for deeper guidance.

 Download 100 Free Beta Testing Tips